Work in Progress

 Articles, Book Chapters & Encyclopedia Entries

 [Faculty Mentor] “BeardStair: A Student-Run Digital Humanities Project History, Fall 2011 to May 16, 2013.”
 Journal of Digital Humanities 4 (2013).

 Encyclopedia Essay Entry: “[Digital] Archive” (1000 words).
 Johns Hopkins Guide to Digital Media & Textuality.
-Johns Hopkins University Press.
-Invited by editor, Prof. Lori Emerson.
-(March 2014)
+Johns Hopkins University Press, 2014.
+Eds.
+Marie-Laure Ryan, Lori Emerson, Benjamin Robertson (2014)

 “Play, Collaborate, Break, Build, Share: ‘Screwing Around’ in Digital Pedagogy.”
 3:3 (Fall 2013) Polymath Special Edition on “Doing Digital Pedagogy at a Non-R1” (invited by editor)